Skip to content

 This three-step process ensures change communications don’t miss any critical points in shifting employees’ ways of thinking or working.
 By giving them the why as well as the what and how, you’re helping them to understand the situation and inviting them to be a part of the solution.

-Try some creative change comms
+Try some creative change communications

 It’s not enough to blast an email out to the company and expect everything to work out.
 Communicating change proactively means addressing possible issues throughout the change programme – even before they come up!

-We’re big believers in using creative ways to boost your internal comms.
+As experts in change communications, we’re big believers in using creative ways to boost your internal comms.

 When we worked with Arco to help them introduce a new digital platform for internal use, we used a combination of narrative materials, video, experiential activities and scenario-based challenges designed to raise knowledge and awareness.